siran/writing/posts/A New Vision On Money/A New Vision Of Money - 212 The first step toward recognizing what does have value.md

 ---
-title: On Money - 12: The first step toward recognizing what does have value
+title: A New Vision Of Money - 12: The first step toward recognizing what does have value
 date: 2025-11-26 21:26:00
 tags:
   - money